 “What have I told you Squeak?” cautioned Ron.
 “Always blow on the pie.”

-Our awkwardness over Serafina’s extraordinary rant dissolved into fits of laughter as we tried to imagine customers turning up at Preserved to find all the neighbourhood cats stuck to the windows.
+Our awkwardness over Serafina’s extraordinary rant dissolved into fits of laughter then we tried to imagine customers turning up at Preserved to find all the neighbourhood cats stuck to the windows.

 “We’d probably end up on the news,” said Squeak through tears of laughter.
 “International superstars.
 Influencers!”